vindication09/Data-Science-Mathematics/README.md

 * Please install Anaconda on your personal machines.
 Anaconda is a distributed system that includes an IDE to write r and python coding.
 Instructions here: https://www.anaconda.com/distribution/

+* If anaconda does not have r-studio, you will need to get it directly following these instructions https://courses.edx.org/courses/UTAustinX/UT.7.01x/3T2014/56c5437b88fa43cf828bff5371c6a924/

 * Please install a text editor.
 I personally like sublime text editor because it color codes the syntax according to detected language.
 Text editors allow you to write and format code
 sublime: https://www.sublimetext.com/
 EM-Editor: https://www.emeditor.com/